 Nonwarit / Shutterstock.com

 A franchise is essentially a ready-made business.
-In exchange for your investment, the franchise company sometimes assigns you a location and gives you a proven product, advertising and training.
-Your contribution: your time, money and labor.
+In exchange for your investment, the franchisor gives you a proven product and often provides training and advertising.
+Sometimes it also assigns you a location.

 Blueguy / Shutterstock.com

 Whether you want to open a hotel or offer in-home care for seniors, there is a franchise for you.
-Franchise Marketing Systems reports there are an estimated 3,000 franchisors in the United States.
-Here are the top five franchises in Entrepreneur Magazine’s Annual Franchise 500 rankings for 2016, and the initial investment required to join each:
+Franchise Marketing Systems reports there are an estimated 3,000 franchisors in the U.S.

-Franchise business owners can choose to go with a new company or select an established brand.
-Established franchises may have a more polished plan, greater customer base and a proven track record.
-On the other hand, new franchisors may be very invested in ensuring their first few franchises succeed.
+Franchise business owners can choose to go with a new company or an established brand.
+Established companies may have a more polished plan, greater customer base and a proven track record to offer to its franchisees.
+On the other hand, new franchisors may be especially invested in ensuring their first few franchises succeed.
 That could mean more one-on-one attention and assistance in getting your business off the ground.

 - A strong vision from the franchisor